William Ramsay Hutchison

 Capt.
 William Ramsay Hutchison (16 January 1889 – 22 March 1918) was a Scottish international rugby union player.
 He was killed in World War I.

+He was born in Hillhead, Glasgow the son of John Hutchison MA LLD and his wife, Margaret Paterson McCall and was educated at Glasgow Academy.

 He played for Glasgow District in the inter-city match against Edinburgh District on 3 March 1910.